paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

   (B) To provide transportation for dependents of such personnel between their places of residence and those schools for which expenses are provided under subparagraph (A), if the Chief Executive Officer determines that such schools are not accessible by public means of transportation.

-(20) Notwithstanding any other provision of law, including [section 6207(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6207/a&num=0&edition=prelim), to condition, if appropriate, any grant or cooperative agreement to RFE/RL, Inc., Radio Free Asia, or the Middle East Broadcasting Networks, or any organization that is established through the consolidation of such entities, on authority to determine membership of their respective boards, and the consolidation of such grantee entities into a single grantee organization under terms and conditions established by the Board.
+(20) Notwithstanding any other provision of law, including [section 6207(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6207/a&num=0&edition=prelim), to condition, if appropriate, any grant or cooperative agreement to RFE/RL, Inc., Radio Free Asia, the Open Technology Fund, or the Middle East Broadcasting Networks, or any organization that is established through the consolidation of such entities, on authority to determine membership of their respective boards, and the consolidation of such grantee entities into a single grantee organization under terms and conditions established by the Agency in accordance with subsection (c).

-(21) To redirect or reprogram funds within the scope of any grant or cooperative agreement, or between grantees, as necessary (and not later than 15 days before any such redirection of funds between language services, to notify the Committee on Appropriations and the Committee on Foreign Affairs of the House of Representatives and the Committee on Appropriations and the Committee on Foreign Relations of the Senate regarding such redirection), and to condition grants or cooperative agreements, if appropriate, on such grants or cooperative agreements or any similar amendments as authorized under [section 6207(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6207/a&num=0&edition=prelim), including authority to name and replace the board of any grantee authorized under this chapter, including with Federal officials, to meet the purposes of this chapter.
+(21) To redirect or reprogram funds within the scope of any grant or cooperative agreement, or between grantees, as necessary (and not later than 15 days before any such redirection of funds between language services, to notify the Committee on Appropriations and the Committee on Foreign Affairs of the House of Representatives and the Committee on Appropriations and the Committee on Foreign Relations of the Senate regarding such redirection), and to condition grants or cooperative agreements, if appropriate, on such grants or cooperative agreements or any similar amendments as authorized under [section 6207(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6207/a&num=0&edition=prelim), including authority to name and replace the board of any grantee authorized under this chapter, to meet the purposes of this chapter in accordance with subsection (c).

-(22) To change the name of the Board pursuant to congressional notification 60 days prior to any such change.
+(22) To change the name of the Agency pursuant to congressional notification 60 days prior to any such change.

+(23) To—

+  (A) require annual content reviews of each language service of Voice of America, The Office of Cuba Broadcasting, and each grantee network, consisting of a review of at least 10 percent of available unique weekly content from any selected week from the previous year, which shall be conducted, to the extent practicable, by fluent language speakers and experts without direct affiliation to the language service being reviewed, who are seeking any evidence of inappropriate or unprofessional content, which shall be submitted to the Office of Policy Research, the head and Board of the respective language service, and the Chief Executive Officer;

+  (B) submit to the appropriate congressional committees a list of anomalous reports, including status updates on anomalous services during the 3-year period commencing on the date of receipt of the first report of biased, unprofessional, or otherwise problematic content.”; 22 So in original.
+The period and quotation marks preceding the semicolon probably should not appear. and

+  (C) launch a review, using external, native-language and regional experts, the results of which are to be reported to the appropriate congressional committees, if a widespread pattern of violations of the principles, standards, or journalistic code of ethics of a language service or grantee network has been identified.

-**(b) Professional independence of broadcasters** The Secretary of State and the Chief Executive Officer, in carrying out their functions, shall respect the professional independence and integrity of the Board, its broadcasting services, and the grantees of the Board.
+**(b) Professional independence of broadcasters** The Secretary of State and the Chief Executive Officer, in carrying out their functions, shall respect the professional independence and integrity of the Agency, its broadcasting services, and the grantees of the Agency.

+**(c) Limitation on corporate leadership of grantees**

+(1) **In general** — The Chief Executive Officer may not award any grant under subsection (a) to RFE/RL, Inc., Radio Free Asia, the Middle East Broadcasting Networks, the Open Technology Fund, or any other grantee authorized under this chapter (collectively referred to as “Agency Grantee Networks”) unless the incorporation documents of any such grantee require that the corporate leadership and Board of Directors of such grantee be selected in accordance with this chapter.

+(2) **Conflicts of interest** — The Chief Executive Officer may not serve on any of the corporate boards of any grantee under subsection (a).

+(3) **Qualifications of grantee board members** — Individuals appointed under subsection (a) to the Board of Directors of any of the Agency Grantee Networks shall have requisite expertise in journalism, technology, broadcasting, or diplomacy, or appropriate language or cultural understanding relevant to the grantee’s mission.

 ### Statutory Notes

 #### References in Text
-This chapter, referred to in subsec. (a)(1), (9), (17), (18), was in the original “this title”, meaning title III of Pub.
+This chapter, referred to in subsecs. (a)(1), (9), (17), (18) and (c)(1) the first place appearing, was in the original “this title”, meaning title III of Pub.
 L. 103–236, Apr.
 30, 1994, 108 Stat.
 432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter.
 For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

 The Radio Broadcasting to Cuba Act, referred to in subsec. (a)(1), (9), is Pub.
 L. 98–111, Oct.
 4, 1983, 97 Stat.
 749, as amended, which is classified generally to subchapter V–A (§ 1465 et seq.) of chapter 18 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1465 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465) and Tables.

 The Television Broadcasting to Cuba Act, referred to in subsec. (a)(1), (9), is part D of title II of Pub.
 L. 101–246, Feb.
 16, 1990, 104 Stat.
 58, as amended, which is classified principally to subchapter V–B (§ 1465aa et seq.) of chapter 18 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1465aa of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465aa) and Tables.

-This chapter, referred to in subsec. (a)(5), (14), (21), was in the original “this Act”, and was translated, to reflect the probable intent of Congress, as reading “this title”, meaning title III of Pub.
+This chapter, referred to in subsecs. (a)(5), (14), (21) and (c)(1) the second place appearing, was in the original “this Act”, and was translated, to reflect the probable intent of Congress, as reading “this title”, meaning title III of Pub.
 L. 103–236, Apr.
 30, 1994, 108 Stat.
 432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter.
 For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

 The United States Information and Educational Exchange Act of 1948, referred to in subsec. (a)(17), is act Jan.
 27, 1948, ch.
 36, 62 Stat.
 6, as amended, which is classified generally to chapter 18 (§ 1431 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1431 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1431) and Tables.